Understanding Relational Databases

 Predicate Logic

-Predicate Logic is a fundamental concept in the world of Relational Database Management Systems (RDBMS).
-At its core, Predicate Logic involves using logical statements or predicates to describe relationships between different entities within a database.
+Predicate Logic is a foundational concept in Relational Database Management Systems (RDBMS).
+At its core, Predicate Logic uses logical statements—known as predicates—to define and evaluate relationships between data entities within a relational database.

 In RDBMS, Predicate Logic helps define the conditions that must be met for data retrieval and manipulation.
 These conditions are expressed through various operators such as equality, inequality, greater than, less than, and so on.
 By using predicate logic in queries and commands, users can specify precisely what data they want to retrieve or modify from the database.